OpenTidalFarm/virtual/ovf/README.md

 This step requires write access the the FEniCS server.

-The script `push-to-website.sh` will automatically copy the OVA image to fenicsproject.org and create a symlink from `pub/virtual/fenics-latest.ova` to the uploaded file.
+The script `push-to-website.sh` will automatically copy the OVA image to fenicsproject.org and create a symbolic link from `pub/virtual/fenics-latest.ova` to the uploaded file.

 Example of usage:

     ./push-to-website.sh packer-output.txt

 where `packer-output.txt` is the output file created by packer called with the `-machine-readable` option enabled.

 ## Technical details